ArthurClemens/mod_backup_tarsnap/README.md

 # Zotonic module to create backups with Tarsnap

+**Update: this module is obsolete (the rotation scheme causes a lot of mutations, driving up costs when storing data via the Tarsnap service and Amazon S3).
+Use [mod_rotation_backup](https://github.com/ArthurClemens/mod_rotation_backup) instead.**

 Manage backups of database and files to the Tarsnap online backup service ("Online backups for the truly paranoid").
 Because backups stored on your own webserver are not safe enough.

 * Automatically creates backups and stores them - outside of your own server - with Tarsnap.